Research Associate Visa Sponsorship Jobs in Missouri

 Which visa types are most common for research associate roles in Missouri?

-The H-1B is the most common visa for research associates in Missouri, as these roles typically qualify as specialty occupations requiring a relevant bachelor's degree or higher.
-J-1 researcher and scholar visas are also widely used at Missouri universities and medical centers, particularly for postdoctoral researchers.
+The H-1B visa is the most common visa for research associates in Missouri, as these roles typically qualify as specialty occupations requiring a relevant bachelor's degree or higher.
+J-1 visa researcher and scholar visas are also widely used at Missouri universities and medical centers, particularly for postdoctoral researchers.
 Institutions like Washington University in St. Louis are authorized J-1 sponsors.
 O-1 visas appear occasionally for candidates with distinguished research records.

 Which cities in Missouri have the most research associate visa sponsorship jobs?